antoio/pyfunc_utils/README.md

 # Python utils for work

   ## Structure
-  + _to\_do:_ Python files with descriptive comment about what the script is supposed to do.
+  + _to\_do:_ Ideas for python scripts with descriptive comment about what the script is supposed to do.
   + _doing:_ Scripts under development

   All production ready scripts are collected in project root folder.